This user has not added any information to their profile yet.

 Employing interest-based and mutual gains negotiation strategies, Felicity is tenacious in helping the parties to achieve optimum win-win outcomes.
-As a result of years of experience mediating in the context of on-going relationships, in particular workplace and employment disputes, Felicity is comfortable with high levels of emotion.
-She encourages parties to speak directly to one another and likes to work in joint session when the circumstances indicate that this would be constructive.
+As a result of years of experience mediating in the context of ongoing relationships, in particular workplace and employment disputes, Felicity is comfortable with high levels of emotion.
+She encourages parties to speak directly to one another and likes to work in joint sessions when the circumstances indicate that this would be constructive.

 Felicity mediates employment and workplace disputes, as well as certain civil and commercial disputes.
 She has conducted mediations in a wide range of organisations in the public and private sectors.
 She particularly enjoys working with executives, boards, and partnerships facing conflict and potential disputes.